frank-dspeed/tables/README.md

 This project is in public domain.

+## Donations

+Donations are gladly accepted.
+Please send BTC to `1FDFp8kWjnUCGTLw1SVkim6kRnYDge2vYh` to support the development, and maintenance of this project.
+Thank you!

 ## Note

 Git clone this repository on your machine.
 This repository has the required